Give the gift small icon

 No matter what you’re photographing, or whether you are inclined to edit the photo, here are a few additional tips from our own experiences.

 Tip 1: Composition can help.
-Pairing items together to help tell the story, like this apron and this photo + brochure, can also reduce the pressure on any one item looking "just so" in the photo.
+Pairing items together to help tell the story, like this apron or this photo + brochure, can also reduce the pressure on any one item looking "just so" in the photo.
 Your eye is distracted by the overall composition of items.

 Tip 2: Try using low-cost, lightweight, non-damaging accessories.
 A small tripod can help avoid blurry images that result from poor lighting, an unsteady hand, or an object with very fine details.
 Depending on how you want to use the tripod, you might consider whether it has anti-skid feet, what angles it can achieve, and total height.
 Here’s an example.
 Some tripods, like this one, also include a remote, which we haven’t tested but find intriguing.